zoey1998/Fundamentals-BME-Design/syllabus.md

 * Proof of feasibility (identification of evaluative testing)
 * First round prototype

-## Attendance
+## Attendance and Participation
 Lecture attendance and participation is important because you will be working in groups most of the semester.
-Participation in these in-class activities will count for 15\% of your class grade.
+Participation in in-class activities and in out-of-class team activities will count for 15\% of your class grade.
 It is very understandable that students will have to miss class for job interviews, personal reasons, illness, etc.  Absences will be considered \emph{excused} if they are communicated to Drs.
 Palmeri and Richardson at least 48 hours in advance (subject to instructor discretion as an excused absence) or, for illness, through submission of a [Short Term Illness Form